What is The Curse of the Mogul framework?

 Direct-to-consumer business models have clear metrics like growth and churn, and key metrics like content spend.

 The Curse of the Mogul framework helps to identify the “right” types of disclosure.
-It is most useful to flag when a CEO talks up intangibles like content spend and talent, but does not disclose how investors will be rewarded.
+It is most useful to flag when a CEO talks up intangibles like content spend and talent, but opts not to disclose how investors will be rewarded.

 Real World Example